Sorbus decora

-Sorbus decora, commonly known as the northern mountain ash, showy mountain-ash, or dogberry, is a deciduous shrub or very small tree native to northeastern North America.
-It occurs throughout the Laurentian Mixed Forest Province, the New England-Acadian forest region, and the eastern Canadian boreal forests.
+Sorbus decora, commonly known as the northern mountain ash, showy mountain-ash, Greenland mountain-ash, and dogberry, is a species of deciduous shrub or very small tree native to northeastern North America.

 Description

-Showy mountain-ash grows 4–10 m tall.
+Sorbus decora grows 4–10 m tall.
 Its leaves are odd-pinnately compound, with 11–17 leaflets.
 Each leaflet is 5–10 cm long and 1–2.5 cm wide.
 All parts are hairless to slightly hairy.
 Flowers are borne in 125- to more than 400-flowered panicles 6–25 cm across.
 Each flower is 5–7.5 mm across and has five white petals 2.5–3.5 mm long, 14–20 stamens, and carpels with 3–4 styles.
 The fruits (pomes) are bright red to orange-red and 4–7 mm across.

+Distribution and habitat

+Sorbus decora occurs throughout the Laurentian Mixed Forest Province, the New England-Acadian forest region, the eastern Canadian boreal forests and Greenland.
+It cannot be found north of 62°15′N, which confines it the southern tip of Greenland, generally deeper up the western fjords, such as the Qinngua Valley.

 Similar species

-Showy mountain-ash is very similar to the closely related American mountain-ash (Sorbus americana).
+Sorbus decora is very similar to the closely related American mountain-ash (Sorbus americana).
 Like the American mountain-ash, the showy mountain-ash has odd-pinnately compound leaves and often large clusters of flowers and fruits.
 Showy mountain-ash can be distinguished by its shiny, sticky buds, and its slightly larger flowers and fruit.
 It is said to bloom a week earlier.